Podujevo massacre: Aftermath

 Serbian police arrested two members of a paramilitary unit called the Scorpions, Saša Cvjetan and Dejan Demirović, who freely gave incriminating statements and signed them.
 Demirović had moved to Canada and applied for political asylum but was deported back to his home country after a campaign orchestrated by human rights organizations.

-Demirović and Cvjetan were the only two people charged with the killings.
 Cvjetan was sentenced in Serbia to 20 years in prison.
+Cvjetan was released from prison early in late April 2018.